MavenCode/argocd-manifest/Readme.md

 ## **ArgoCD**

-You can use `argocd` deploy applications on Kubernetes clusters and automate Continuous Deployment (CD). `Argocd` is a tool for automating the procedures of deploying applications.
+You can use `argocd` to deploy applications on Kubernetes clusters and automate Continuous Deployment (CD). `Argocd` is a tool for automating the procedures of deploying applications.

 The argocd process is as follows: